 Other less encountered reductive pathways of biotransformations include N-oxide reduction to tertiary amines and the reduction of sulfoxide groups to thioethers.
 The bioprecursor prodrug, sulindac has a sulfoxide functional group that is converted to the active NSAID by enzymes in the body.

 Hydrolytic reactions are catalysed by enzymes found in plasma, in certain tissues, and certain organs.
-Esters and amide linkages in drugs can undergo hydrolysis.
-Esterases and amidases are hydrolytic enzymes.
-Ester prodrugs in particular take advantage of hydrolytic enzymes.
+Functional moieties can can readily undergo enzyme-mediated hydrolysis include esters and amides.
+Esterases (for ester bonds)and amidases (for amides) are examples of families of hydrolytic enzymes.
 The biotransformation of aspirin to salicylic acid is a well-known example of ester hydrolysis.

 Sulfate conjugation of xenobiotics is less common compared to glucuronidation.
 These reactions mainly occur with phenols and sometimes aromatic amines, N-hydroxy compounds, and alcohols.
 The β-adrenergic bronchodilator, salbutamol is known to undergo sulfate conjugation.